Friday, December 31, 2021

 When as sometimes happens I am shouted down or laughed at by students it helps to remember that those really responsible for the present permissive trend in our society are my own generation. […] In our anxiety not to be thought square […] we have, by and large, created a candy-floss society in which the young can find little of hard substance on which to cut teeth of conviction.
 The passion for the so-called ‘Open’ approach to everything, which discards all established values, has betrayed our young people into the hands of manipulators who exploit their immaturity and aimlessness for their own ends. (p.
 39)

-From her perspective, the Permissive Revolution was not being driven from below, by a spontaneous uprising of Baby Boomers, so much as orchestrated from above by the cultural elites.
+From her perspective, the Permissive Revolution was not so much being driven from below, by a spontaneous uprising of Baby Boomers, as being orchestrated by the cultural elites from above.

 Sir Hugh Carleton Greene, photographed by